shandysawyer/t-sql-logger/README.md

 # T-SQL Logger

 ## Overview
-T-SQL Logger is SQL Server logging framework for use with stored procedures.
+T-SQL Logger is a SQL Server logging framework for use with stored procedures.
 It is intended to help with:
 - Profiling execution time
 - Researching performance issues
 - Debugging unhandled errors
-- Logging errors caused by circumstantial data not covered during unit testing
-- Logging production database execution where profilers are restricted
+- Logging database execution where profilers are restricted

 ## Documentation
 - [Installation](docs/installation.md)